UniMath/agda-unimath/CONTRIBUTING.md

   multiple of two.
 If inconsistencies are found, it provides an error report indicating the location of the issues.

-- **Fix simply wrappable long lines**: Scans for any lines exceeding the 80-character limit that can be resolved by inserting line breaks.
+- **Wrap long lines**: Scans for any lines exceeding the 80-character limit that can be resolved by simple rules for inserting line breaks.
 It inserts line breaks at the beginning of any definition, but not in the middle of a definition.

 - **Maximum line length**: Detects any violations of the 80-character line limit